buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcBuildingControlsDomain/PropertySets/Pset_ActuatorTypeLinearActuation.md

+# Pset_ActuatorTypeLinearActuation

 Characteristics of linear actuation of an actuator
 <!-- end of short definition -->

 History: Replaces Pset_LinearActuator